ba0f3/rigour/README.md

 #### Persistence

-The Persistence component consumes scan results from Kafka and stores them in a MongoDB database.
+The Persistence component consumes scan results and enriches them with other data sources such as ASN and location info from GeoIP.
+It then stores the enriched data in a MongoDB database.
 This allows for efficient querying and retrieval of scan data for analysis and reporting.

 #### API